Ras Al Khaimah: Etymology

-The name Ras Al Khaimah means "the headland of the tent".
-It is reported that the city gained its named after a tent was erected there to facilitate navigation.
+Ras Al Khaimah translates to "Headland of the Tent".
+The Arabic word Khaimah (خَيْمَة) means 'tent', but also refers to the palm frond or areesh houses that were common in the area.

 History

+Antiquity

+Ras Al Khaimah has been the site of continuous human habitation for 7,000 years, with archaeological finds dating back to the Neolithic.
 The northern area of the city today known as Ras Al Khaimah was previously the location of the important Islamic era settlement and port of Julfar.
-Ras Al Khaimah has been the site of continuous human habitation for 7,000 years, one of the few places in the country and the world where this is the case.

-Archaeological evidence has demonstrated that the settlement known as Julfar shifted location over time as harbour channels silted up.
-Excavations of a sizable tell, which revealed remnants of a Sassanid era fortification, indicate that early Julfar was located in the north of the present city of Ras Al Khaimah, not far from other sites of historical and archaeological interest such as the Pre-Islamic fort, 'Sheba's Palace' (Shimal Fort).
+Although Julfar and Ras Al Khaimah are often placed together, they are in fact two different settlements with distinctive histories.
+Julfar was abandoned in the early 17th Century as Ras Al Khaimah rose.
+Julfar itself had a predecessor settlement, Kush, today located in suburbs to the north of the city.

 One of Ras Al Khaimah's most celebrated sons, Ibn Majid, was a hugely influential seaman, navigator and cartographer, and there is evidence in his writing that the town he came from was at that time known as Ras Al Khaimah, that town having eclipsed Julfar as the principal port and settlement of the Shimal coast.

+18th to 19th centuries

 In the early 18th century, the Qawasim (singular Al Qasimi) established themselves in Ras Al Khaimah and Sharjah on the Arabian Peninsula, growing to become a significant maritime force with holdings on both the Persian and Arabian coasts that frequently came into conflict with British flagged shipping.

 In the aftermath of a series of attacks against shipping sailing under Omani flags and following 1809 monsoon season, the British mounted the Persian Gulf campaign of 1809 against Ras Al Khaimah, in which the Al Qasimi fleet was largely destroyed.
 The British operation continued to Lingeh on the Persian coast which was, like the Greater and Lesser Tunbs islands, administered by the Al Qasimi.

 By the morning of 14 November, the military expedition was over and the British forces returned to their ships, having suffered light casualties of five killed and 34 wounded.
 Arab losses are unknown, but were probably significant, while the damage done to the Al Qasimi fleets was severe: a significant portion of their vessels had been destroyed.

 Following the 1809 campaign, an 1815 arrangement was made between the British and the Al Qasimi.
 However, by 1819 it was clear the arrangement had broken down and so in November of that year, the British embarked on a second expedition against the Al Qasimi at Ras Al Khaimah, led by Major-General William Keir Grant.